-The code was by no means an easy sell to the practicing physicians or to the public.
+The code was by no means an easy sell to the practicing physicians or the public.
 Within the AMA, there were entrenched ideological and financial structures that required containment.
 Namely, whether the duties of the physician articulated in the code, should even exist.
 At the time, many believed that ethics and morality arose from character and needed no description.
-Similarly, other factions found the proposed economic monopoly distasteful, particularly the prohibitions against consultation with ‘irregular’ physicians, specialists and alternative practitioners, whom the AMA deemed non-orthodox and ultimately, non-scientific.
-Thus, the consultation clause, as it was known, was a huge sticking point; one that almost became the AMA’s downfall, if it were not for the interest in medical matters by the American industrialists a few decades later.
+Similarly, other factions found the proposed economic monopoly distasteful, particularly the prohibitions against consultation with ‘irregular’ physicians, specialists, and alternative practitioners, whom the AMA deemed non-orthodox and ultimately, non-scientific.
+Thus, the consultation clause, as it was known, was a huge sticking point and almost became the AMA’s downfall, if it were not for the interest in medical matters by the American industrialists a few decades later.

 We Need Your Help

 More people than ever are reading Hormones Matter, a testament to the need for independent voices in health and medicine.
 We are not funded and accept limited advertising.
 Unlike many health sites, we don’t force you to purchase a subscription.
 We believe health information should be open to all.
 If you read Hormones Matter, like it, please help support it.
 Contribute now.